breakthatbass/breakthatbass/README.md

 <details>
 <summary>About Me</summary>
-Im a self-taught software engineer very interested in topics like file and string parsing, algorithms, and various systems programming concepts.
-I mainly use C as a programming language but I use Bash and Python for scripting and automating things too.
-And lately, I’ve also been using some Java.
+Im a self-taught software engineer focused in systems programming and embedded devices.
 <br>
 <br>
 For the last decade or so, I’ve been working as a carpenter (as well as working for the Manchester School District at one point).
 As a carpenter, I mainly did full home remodels and house flips with a partner.
 After a while I realized it wasn’t a great fit for me long term, so I decided to get into programming since I’ve always been interested in computers and taking them apart.
 Surprisingly, the problem solving aspect of programming isn’t all that different from carpentry.